Information For The RC Community

 - Express a sense of having little worth, that their unsatisfactory life will not get better, or that they are giving up on trying to make their lives better

-- Marked changes in social or class interactions such as participation levels, interfering avoidance or anxiety responses, or dominance or aggression in class discussions or other settings
+- Marked changes in social interactions such as participation levels, including dominance or aggression in class discussions or other settings

 - Strongly unusual or disproportionate emotional reactions to situations